urbanopt/urbanopt.github.io/README.md

 feature_report.simulation_status = 'Complete'
 ````

 Methods to query results from the output EnergyPlus sql file are also created and used to retrieve and add results to the corresponding properties in the `feature_report`.
-In the below example the sql_query method and convert_units method are used to query total_site_energy, convert it units to kBtu and then assign it to the total_site_energy attribute in the feature report:
+In the below example the sql_query method and convert_units method are used to query total_site_energy, convert its units to kBtu and then assign it to the total_site_energy attribute in the feature report:

 ```ruby
 # sql_query method